Abdur Rouf Choudhury: Early life

-Choudhury was born on 1 March 1929, in Mukimpur, Nabiganj, Habiganj District, Bangladesh (then part of Assam) where his father Azhar Choudhury, a land owner, and his mother Nazmun Nesa Choudhury, a house wife resided.
+Choudhury was born on 1 March 1929, in Mukimpur, Nabiganj, Habiganj District, Bangladesh (then part of Assam), where his father, Azhar Choudhury, a landowner, and his mother, Nazmun Nesa Choudhury, a housewife, resided.

 Contributions

 In his contributions to Bengali literature, the writer and philosopher Choudhury depicted a transparent portrait of the modern Bengali's life abroad.
-He was a scholar of science, with great intellectual abilities and eloquent in both pen and speech.
-He had a remarkable openness to modern Western knowledge as well as Eastern knowledge.
+He was a scholar of science, and he had a notable openness to modern Western knowledge as well as Eastern knowledge.
 Choudhury made a lasting contribution to Bengali literature with his novels, travelogue, essays, and his introspective autobiographical and epistolary works.

-His novels and short stories were often set against an emergent urban background, but more commonly in cities outside Bangladesh such as London, Bedford, Calcutta, Karachi and Kohat; where the majority of immigrant Bengali resided.
+His novels and short stories were often set against an emergent urban background, but more commonly in cities outside Bangladesh, such as London, Bedford, Calcutta, Karachi, and Kohat, where the majority of immigrant Bengalis resided.
 Choudhury created his characters from highly diverse backgrounds and developed themes that revolved around the twists and turns of events, the conflicts and contradictions prevailing in the social processes.
-His characters embraced a new change; death of an old social values which were based on the ideas of corruptions, religious, political, economical; and the rise of the self-freedom, birth of a new society, these immediately preceded the social processes of the present day and hence are vital to identifying and understanding contemporary problems.
+His characters embraced a new change: the death of old social values, which were based on the ideas of corruption, religion, politics, and economics; and the rise of self-freedom and the birth of a new society.
+These immediately preceded the social processes of the present day and hence are vital to identifying and understanding contemporary problems.

-It is essential to analyses Choudhury's writings in the light of the social scenario from 60s-90s, when deprivation and degradation were taken for granted in Bangladesh, London and India-Pakistan which were known by some and unknown by others.
-These realities some times were dedicated and made indelible in the name of religious sermons and social sanctions.
-Thus his main task was to focus readers' attention, by giving a frame-by-frame picture of the helplessness and inhuman predicament of the victims of injustice.
+It is essential to analyse Choudhury's writings in the light of the social scenario from the 60s to the 90s, when deprivation and degradation were taken for granted in Bangladesh, London, and India-Pakistan, which were known by some and unknown by others.
+These realities sometimes were dedicated and made indelible in the name of religious sermons and social sanctions.
+Thus, his main task was to focus readers' attention by giving a frame-by-frame picture of the helplessness and inhuman predicament of the victims of injustice.